 Something like Google alerts are usually restricted to an individual and cannot be managed centrally.
 Vable allows administrators to manage all the information coming in and going out, so nobody misses anything vital.
 Topics and newsletters can be created for individuals, but shared across entire organisations.

-Are you seeing the ROI?
+Are you seeing the ROI on your subscriptions?

 Clean data means better results and an immediate return on investment.
 Incoming English language information is analysed using natural language processing.
 Relevant keywords are added to the existing metadata which allows us to create filters.
 Keywords and standardised metadata allows you to search in an intelligent way.